cambridgehackers/connectal/constraints/xilinx/Readme.md

    Select Generate HDL wrapper

 In Flow navigator
+  Run Synthesis

+(The file you need should be there now)
-  Run Implementation (and automatically, Snthesis
+  Run Implementation
   Run Generate Bitstream

 Exit Vivado